-For a plant called Whiteweed, the flowers are commonly blue, which is great for your dry garden.
-For a flower color which can be hard to grow, ‘ageratum’ is a great choice for your arid landscape.
+For a plant called Whiteweed, the flowers are commonly deep purple to blue, which is great for your dry garden.
+For a flower color that can be hard to grow, ‘ageratum’ is a great choice for your arid landscape.

 35. Wild Sage

-Like most variety from the sage and salvia family, the wild sage sure is drought-resistant.
+Like most varieties from the sage and salvia family, the wild sage sure is drought-resistant.
 Grow a drought-tolerant landscape with wild sage as an addition.

 You would do well to include yarrow in your dry garden landscape with its beneficial herb properties.
 It has long been used as food, to make tea, dried as a cooking herb, and was once a popular vegetable.

 One of the mainstays in a desert to semi-desert landscape is the interesting yucca.
-It is similar to agave, only reserved or smaller in form and has conventional flowers which bloom in shorter time than agave.
+It is similar to agave, only reserved or smaller in form, and has conventional flowers which bloom in a shorter time than agave.

 Zinnias look a lot like Mexican sunflowers though they have a wide color variety.
 From red, yellow, orange, and pink, you can grow a rainbow flower garden even in a dry landscape.